exmy/Algorithms/README.md

     * Subtree of Another Tree
     * Path Sum III
     * Find Mode in Binary Search Tree
+    * judge whether an array is the result of an binary search tree postorders
+    * find a path that sum equals a target in a binary tree
+    * BST converts to double linked list

 * medium
     * Maximum Binary Tree